 Childhood onset illness can have a profound impact on not only the child but the family.
 Therefore, early intervention is crucial.
 The earlier treatment is made available the better the potential for a good outcome and resolution of symptoms.

 At Foundations for Change, we provide child, adolescent, and family psychiatric treatment for ages 2 through adulthood.
-Jeff’s approach is holistic, making sure to acknowledge all factors that may be contributing to the illness.
-With Jeff’s advanced training in Child and Adolescent Psychiatry, and the support and expertise of his staff, our office is uniquely equipped in treating all types of childhood psychiatric and mental health disorders.
-Some of the disorders he treats include ADHD, depression, OCD (Obsessive Compulsive Disorder), autism, eating disorders, bipolar disorder, anxiety, sexual and physical trauma, and PTSD (Post Traumatic Stress Disorder), as well as many others.
+Our approach is holistic, making sure to acknowledge all factors that may be contributing to the illness.
+With our advanced training in Child and Adolescent Psychiatry, and the support and expertise of our staff, our office is uniquely equipped in treating all types of childhood psychiatric and mental health disorders.
+Some of the disorders we treat include ADHD, depression, OCD (Obsessive Compulsive Disorder), autism, eating disorders, bipolar disorder, anxiety, sexual and physical trauma, and PTSD (Post Traumatic Stress Disorder), as well as many others.
 This integrated approach combines an in-depth understanding of the medical-psychiatric relationship with a psycho-social approach to help parents decide the best possible course of treatment for their child.

 To Medicate or Not To Medicate